jagregory/abrash-zen-of-asm/src/chapter-07.md

 ![](images/fig7.7RT.png)

-For example, if the opcode for `mov reg8,[reg/mem8]` (8Ah) is followed by the *mod-reg-rm* byte 17h, that indicates that the register DL is to be loaded from the memory location pointed to by BX, as shown in Figure 7.8.
-Put the other way around, `mov dl,[bx]` assembles to the two byte sequence 8Ah 17h, where the first byte is the opcode for `mov reg8,[reg/mem8]` and the second byte is the *mod-reg-rm* byte that selects DL as the destination and the memory location pointed to by BX as the source.
+For example, if the opcode for `mov reg8,[reg/mem8]`{.nasm} (8Ah) is followed by the *mod-reg-rm* byte 17h, that indicates that the register DL is to be loaded from the memory location pointed to by BX, as shown in Figure 7.8.
+Put the other way around, `mov dl,[bx]`{.nasm} assembles to the two byte sequence 8Ah 17h, where the first byte is the opcode for `mov reg8,[reg/mem8]`{.nasm} and the second byte is the *mod-reg-rm* byte that selects DL as the destination and the memory location pointed to by BX as the source.

 ![](images/fig7.8RT.png)

-You may well wonder how the *mod-reg-rm* byte works with one-operand instructions, such as `neg word ptr ds:[140h]`, or with instructions that have constant data as one operand, such as `sub [WordVar],1`.
+You may well wonder how the *mod-reg-rm* byte works with one-operand instructions, such as `neg word ptr ds:[140h]`{.nasm}, or with instructions that have constant data as one operand, such as `sub [WordVar],1`{.nasm}.
 The answer is that in these cases the *reg* field isn't used for source or destination control; instead, it's used as an extension of the opcode byte.
-So, for instance, `neg [reg/mem16]` has an opcode byte of 0F7h and always has bits 5-3 of the *mod-reg-rm* byte set to 011b.
-Bits 7-6 and 2-0 of the *mod-reg-rm* byte still select the memory addressing mode for the single operand, but bits 5-3, together with the opcode byte, now simply tell the 8088 that the instruction is `neg [reg/mem16]`, as shown in Figure 7.9. `not [reg/mem16]` also has an opcode byte of 0F7h, but is distinguished from `neg [reg/mem16]` by bits 5-3 of the *mod-reg-rm* byte, which are 010b for `not` and 011b for `neg`.
+So, for instance, `neg [reg/mem16]`{.nasm} has an opcode byte of 0F7h and always has bits 5-3 of the *mod-reg-rm* byte set to 011b.
+Bits 7-6 and 2-0 of the *mod-reg-rm* byte still select the memory addressing mode for the single operand, but bits 5-3, together with the opcode byte, now simply tell the 8088 that the instruction is `neg [reg/mem16]`{.nasm}, as shown in Figure 7.9. `not [reg/mem16]`{.nasm} also has an opcode byte of 0F7h, but is distinguished from `neg [reg/mem16]`{.nasm} by bits 5-3 of the *mod-reg-rm* byte, which are 010b for `not`{.nasm} and 011b for `neg`{.nasm}.

 ![](images/fig7.9RT.png)